lanyrd/mysql-postgresql-converter/README.md

 How to use
 ----------

-First, dump your MySQL database in Postgres-compatible format
+First, dump your MySQL database in PostgreSQL-compatible format

     mysqldump --compatible=postgresql --default-character-set=utf8 \
     -r databasename.mysql -u root databasename